 | Accountancy Business Logistics

 Candidates for the degree of Bachelor of Science in Business Administration (B.S.B.A.) select accountancy, business logistics, finance, international business with language and culture, management, or marketing, while candidates for the degree of Bachelor of Science in Economics (B.S.E.) choose economics.

-Optional minors are available through the College of Arts and Sciences (see page 73) and the Boler School of Business (see page 79).
+Optional minors are available through the College of Arts and Sciences (see page 73) and the Boler College of Business (see page 79).

 General Requirements for Degrees

 To be eligible for a degree, candidates must satisfy the following general requirements:

 - The completion of a minimum of 128 credit hours of acceptable college work.